Investors Bank mortgage review

-As of June 2021, Investors Bank has an A+ rating with the Better Business Bureau (BBB), though the company isn’t currently BBB accredited.
-Reviewers on the site have rated Investors Bank 1 out of 5 stars with a total of four customer reviews.
+As of August 2021, Investors Bank has an A+ rating with the Better Business Bureau (BBB), though the company isn’t currently BBB accredited.
+Reviewers on the site have rated Investors Bank 1 out of 5 stars with a total of two customer reviews.
 Dissatisfied customers complained mostly about issues throughout the mortgage process, like lack of transparency and errors that postponed the closing process.

 Investors Bank has only gathered one review so far on Trustpilot as of July 2022.
 The reviewer gave Investors Bank 1 out of 5 stars, citing transfer limitations with their business banking account.

 - Expansive loan offerings.
 Investors Bank offers numerous loan types, including conventional, FHA and reverse mortgages.
 Plus, they offer specialty programs like their H.O.M.E.
 Affordable Mortgages and Co-Op Mortgages.

 - Competitive interest rates.
 Although your exact rate is dependent upon various factors, Investors Bank offers interest rates that are on par with the rest of the market.

 - Responsive customer service.
 Our customer service experience with Investors Bank has been positive.
 When we completed its online form, we received a response within about 20 minutes.
 After calling to speak directly with a member of the team, we were connected immediately to a knowledgeable and friendly loan officer who also gave us their direct line in case we had any further questions.

 - Limited availability.
 Although Investors Bank has expanded beyond its original branches in NJ, the lender only originates mortgages in a select few states.